fp7mplane/protocol-ri/doc/protocol-spec.md

 - __real__: a real (floating-point) number
 - __bool__: a true or false (boolean) value
 - __time__: a timestamp, expressed in terms of UTC.
 The precision of the timestamp is taken to be unambiguous based on its representation.
 - __address__: an identifier of a network-level entity, including an address family.
-The address family is presumed to be
+The address family is presumed to be implicit in the format of the message, or explicitly stored.
 - __url__: a uniform resource locator

 ## Message Types